 Public Affairs Intern - Orange County Sheriff's Department (unpaid internship)

-Background investigations for this position can take two - three months to process.
+Background investigations for this position can take two - four months to process, and candidates must apply four months prior to their anticipated start date.

 Name and Location of Agency/Department Requesting Intern: